Skip to main content

 • Status - indicates the overall CI status (pass or fail) of the package version

 • Upload Next Version - the cloud-shaped upload button that serves as a shortcut for uploading another package version.
-When uploading a new package and choosing a version it is derived from, a diff report will automatically be generated
+When uploading a new package and choosing a version it is derived from, a version diff will be automatically generated and included in the SAFE report

 • Usage - indicates the total file size and how much of your group capacity was used when the version was added to your package